EndPointCorp/end-point-blog/2020/03/25/what-is-sharepoint.html.md

 People often ask me about SharePoint, Microsoft’s browser-based collaboration platform which allows users to upload and share all kinds of documents, images, messages, and more.
 The product has over two decades of history and there are still many who don’t know much about it.

 The SharePoint platform has grown over those years, but its capabilities have expanded in such a way that it can be quickly dismissed from consideration out of fear of the complexity of its implementation and the cost of deployment.
-These fears may be unfounded, especially if you are already on Office 365, SharePoint may be included in your plan.
+These fears may be unfounded, however.
+Especially if you are already on Office 365, SharePoint may be included in your plan.

 SharePoint was designed as a framework to create and share content on the web without the need to write code.
 Its purpose was to allow everyone in the organization to collaborate without any specific programming skills.
 This framework grew over time, adding many different types of content allowing for interactions with other frameworks increasing the effectiveness of any organization’s work product or intellectual property and communications.